Elementary School Program Lead

 Salary, Benefits, and Other Details

 Salary will be between $55,000 and $70,000 per year, depending on experience and qualifications.
-The Art of Problem Solving provides a number of benefits, including health, dental, and vision; pre-tax commuter benefits; and discounted health club membership.
+BEAM offers a number of benefits, including health, dental, and vision; pre-tax commuter benefits; and discounted health club membership.

 We provide 8 paid holidays and an additional 15 days of paid time off (which includes both vacation and sick days; we do not distinguish between the two).
 Paid time off will increase by one day for each year worked for your first five years of employment.